StyleTec/hipara/README.md

 Open hipara\scanner\C++\scanner.sln with Visual Studio 2013 Pro.
 Then you may build the project.

+## After compilation - file output

+These instructions are for x64 compilation.

+After building (compilation), the necessary files will all be located at hipara\scanner\HiparaInstaller\files\64\.

+## Generate cat file

+If scanner.cat does not exist, you will need to use Inf2Cat.exe from WDK 8.1.

+Open cmd.exe and navigate to hipara\scanner\HiparaInstaller\files\64.

+Type the following example: "C:\Program Files (x86)\Windows Kits\8.1\bin\x86\Inf2Cat.exe" /os:7_X64 /driver:.

+## Signing necessary files

+Allsum, LLC (the company behind Hipara) purchased a code signing certificate from DigiCert.
+To sign the drivers, you will need the Windows Driver Kit (WDK) 8.1 installed as instructed in the "Compilation" section and a pfx certificate file that can perform code signing.

+Files to be signed:
+ - scanner.sys
+ - hiparamemscan.sys
+ - scanner.cat
+ - hiparamemscan.cat

+Use signtool.exe from WDK to sign.
+Example: "C:\Program Files (x86)\Windows Kits\8.1\bin\x64\signtool.exe" sign /v /s my /n "Allsum, LLC" /t http://timestamp.digicert.com <file to sign>

+## Creating a MSI package

+WiX Toolset is a required download.
+Currently we support WiX v3.10.2, which can be downloaded here: https://wix.codeplex.com/releases/view/619491

+Double-click the hipara\scanner\HiparaInstaller\build.bat file.
+If there were no errors and the build was successful, your output should be located at hipara\scanner\HiparaInstaller\MSI\Hipara Mini-Filter Driver Setup (x64).msi.

+You will want to sign the MSI file with your certificate.
+Example: "C:\Program Files (x86)\Windows Kits\8.1\bin\x64\signtool.exe" sign /v /s my /n "Allsum, LLC" /t http://timestamp.digicert.com "Hipara Mini-Filter Driver Setup (x64).msi"

 ## Modules

 cmd logging - This module captures every command typed on a box, even if issued from a backdoor.
 It does so by continually monitoring conhost.exe spawning a cmd.exe process.
 From there, Hipara will explore the memory pages assigned to those processes looking for the data structure "COMMAND_HISTORY".
 Inspiration comes from Volatility's "cmd scan" plugin (https://github.com/volatilityfoundation/volatility/wiki/Command%20Reference#cmdscan).